 The film set for The Block isn’t your typical building site.
 A jam-packed construction site that doubles as a production set, operating on a tight filming schedule… how do they keep it all in check?

 You guessed it!
-This year The Block has gone digital with iAuditor by SafetyCulture.
+The Block has gone digital with SafetyCulture platform.
 Here’s how it went.

 An average day on the block starts with inductions.
 After all, safety is the most important thing on The Block.
 The site is extremely dynamic — more so than your average construction site.